noobz-id/xmonad-dotfiles/README.md

 3. Please change /home/zuliz to /home/your_user directory in xmobar.hs at lines #18 & #21, or xmobar will broken.
 4. if you just follow my config please install required Attributes software above.
 5. all changed in xmonad.hs mustbe recompiled, use cmd: xmonad --recompile. then restart your xmonad or re-login.
+6. all auto start program moved to ~/config/autostart/*.desktop files since i use lxsession, you can add/edit/remove if you want and make sure your enabled by cheking in "Desktop Session Settings"
+7. i use this config without any Desktop Environtment (DE) installed in my system, so becarefull if you using my config with alongside DE. why ? some parts program like lxsession originaly from LXDE and all DE have independently program like their own session manager.

 CHANGE ANYTHING IF YOU WANT, USE YOUR FAVORITE SEARCH ENGINE FOR REFERENCES.
 ANY SETUP IN THIS CONFIG WORK WELL IN MY HARDWARE, IF YOU JUST FIND PROBLEM FOR YOUR DEVICE YOU CAN READ DOCUMENTATION FOR XMONAD,XMOBAR,WIKI,ETC...
 DO IT YOUR OWN RISK...